scttdavs/scttdavs.github.io/_posts/2016-01-25-converting-my-site-to-jekyll.markdown

 ## Templates and Layouts and...
 Front Matter?

 Jekyll uses [liquid templating][liquid] developed by Shopify.
 It supports all of the standard [tags][liquid-tags] and [filters][liquid-filters] and even a [few more][jekyll-filters].
 So if you have any syntax questions revolving around that, you know where to look.
-But Liquid is extremely simple and similar to a lot of other simple templating languages, like mustache and handlebars.
+But Liquid is extremely simple and similar to a lot of other templating languages, like mustache and handlebars.

 Also what is very important is [Front Matter][frontmatter].
 Front Matter is the meta information denoted in YAML at the top of every page and post (or any other content you added).
 It includes basics such as title, which layout to use with it, and any other information you want passed along up the chain that is usefor for your site.
+Here's a sample from my site:

+{% highlight yaml %}
+layout: post
+title: "Caching model associations in rails"
+meta: post
+{% endhighlight %}

-Any of these variables are available with the page variable, so `page.title` for instance.
-Any variable associated with your site (and set in the _config.yml file) are available on the site variable: `site.url`.
+Any of these variables are available with the page variable, so `page.title` for instance in my example above, would return that value.
+Any variable associated with your site (and set in the _config.yml file) are available on the site variable, like: `site.url`.
 More on variables [here][variables].

-You can have a look at my finished site repo [here][my-site] for reference.
+You can have a look at my finished site repo [here][my-site] for reference and how this may all tie into each other.
 There is a quite a bit that will probably be involved in making your templates and layouts for your site, but that's not what this post is about.
 So I'll leave that to you.
 But once that is done, time to put that shit up on the web!

 ## Github hosting